phantom22/loopGroups.js/README.md

 // pausing an animation, repeating this function will unpause it background.pause();

-// resetting an animation, the object will preserve its parameters but in order to re-activate it you need to call the .startLoop() function background.reset();
+// resetting an animation, the object will preserve its parameters but in order to re-activate it you need to call the .startLoop() function again background.reset();
 ```